kritikadusad/gif-maker/README.md

 Make sure you have 5.2 or higher in [Node.js](https://nodejs.org/en/download/).

 Please clone the gif-maker repository into your machine.
-Once the cloning is complete, move into the bejeweled directory:
+Once the cloning is complete, move into the gif-maker directory:
 ### `cd gif-maker`

 In the project directory, you can run: